Blendify/blender-manual/blender_docs/manual/editors/preferences/animation.rst

 Animation
 *********

-The *Animations* tab lets you manage settings related to :doc:`Animation </animation/index>`.
+The *Animations* section lets you manage settings related to :doc:`Animation </animation/index>`.
 This includes how editors look and also some different tools properties.

 .. figure:: /images/preferences_addons_tab.png

-   Blender Preferences Animation tab.
+   Blender Preferences Animation section.

 Timeline